vadim-miller2/book-test1/pages/ch_app_test.md

 2
 If the client chooses to use the firewall mode then the only way to communicate with the server is to connect to the DISPD dispatcher (making a connection request) and use the DISPD dispatcher as a relay.

-<span class="nctnt highlight">Note:</span> Even if the server is stand-alone (but lacking S=yes in the configuration file of the LBSMD daemon) then the DISPD dispatcher initiates a microsession to the server and wraps its output into an HTTP/1.0-compliant reply.
+:heavy_exclamation_mark: __Notes__ Even if the server is stand-alone (but lacking S=yes in the configuration file of the LBSMD daemon) then the DISPD dispatcher initiates a microsession to the server and wraps its output into an HTTP/1.0-compliant reply.
 Data from both HTTP and NCBID servers are simply relayed one-to-one.

 B. Stateful-capable client